Brian Aldiss: Writing and publishing

 Aldiss travelled to Yugoslavia, where he met fans in Ljubljana, Slovenia and published a travel book about Yugoslavia entitled Cities and Stones (1966), his only work in the genre.
 He published an alternative-history fantasy story, "The Day of the Doomed King" (1968), about Serbian kings in the Middle Ages, and wrote a novel called The Malacia Tapestry, about an alternative Dalmatia.

+In 1973, Aldiss published Billion Year Spree, a history of the science fiction genre.
+The book was later republished in 1986, with revisions and contributions from David Wingrove, as Trillion Year Spree.
+The book coined the term widescreen baroque, which went on to be closely associated with Aldiss in both English and Japanese science fiction fandom.

 Art

 In addition to a highly successful career as a writer, Aldiss was an accomplished artist.
 His first solo exhibition, The Other Hemisphere, was held in Oxford, August–September 2010, and the exhibition's centrepiece Metropolis (see figure) has since been released as a limited edition fine art print.
 (The exhibition title denotes the writer/artist's notion, "words streaming from one side of his brain inspiring images in what he calls 'the other hemisphere'".)